Musical Chairs (1975 game show): Gameplay

 Four contestants competed, one usually a champion.
 Three rounds and nine songs were played.
 A singer (host Wade and/or one of the guest performers) would begin to sing a song, but stop at a certain point.
 The singer then sang three different lyrics for the next line of the song, only one of which was correct, which were all displayed on back-lit panels.
-The third panel occasionally contained humorous or absurd lyrics.
+One panel occasionally contained humorous or absurd lyrics.
 The incorrect lyrics were written by songwriters/lyricists who were on the show's staff.
 Songwriter Bruce Sussman was the show's chief writer for its entire run.
 On occasion, the performers would sing an entire verse and/or chorus and Wade would simply ask a question related to the song, with three possible answers.
-The players then picked which of the three options s/he thought was correct by pressing a button on their console.
+The players then picked which of the three options he or she thought was correct by pressing a button on their console.
+The order in which they buzzed in was displayed on their podiums.